ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

    ``sh_entsize``    ``0``         No entries
    ================  ============  =================================================================

+.. _Compressed-Sections:

 Compressed Sections
 ===================

+The ``SHF_COMPRESSED`` section header flag indicates a section that has been compressed to save space in the object file.

 All relocations to a compressed section specify offsets to the uncompressed section data.
 It is therefore necessary to decompress